Zdravko Čolić: 1980s

-Upon his return from the army, Čolić started work on his third album—that came out in the spring of 1980, entitled Zbog tebe; it brought more hits as Čola further secured his position of the most popular pop performer in Yugoslavia.
+Upon his return from the army, Čolić started work on his third album—which came out in the spring of 1980, entitled Zbog tebe; it brought more hits as Čola further secured his position of the most popular pop performer in Yugoslavia.

 In 1984, Čolić moved from his hometown Sarajevo to Ljubljana where he started a private business with Goran Bregović through their Kamarad label.
 He then lived in Zagreb for five years.
 1988 saw his hit "Jastreb".
 In 1989, he moved back to Belgrade.

 Comeback

 After his 1990 album "Da ti kažem šta mi je", Čolić didn't make another album until late 1997, when he embarked on a comeback with Komuna label album Kad bi moja bila, and regained much of his popularity.
 The following year, he had nine sold-out concerts at Sava Centar.

 In October 2005, Čolić performed two concerts at the Belgrade Arena.

 Čolić voiced Shelby Forthright (originally played by Fred Willard) in the Bosnian dub of the acclaimed 2008 Pixar release WALL-E.

-In 2010, he had a big concert on the Asim Ferhatović Hase Stadium in Sarajevo, within his Kad pogledaš me preko ramena tour, in front of over 60,000 people.
+In 2010, he had a big concert on the Asim Ferhatović Hase Stadium in Sarajevo, during his Kad pogledaš me preko ramena tour, in front of over 60,000 people.
 On 25 June 2011, he had the biggest concert of his career: on Ušće, in Belgrade, with over 100,000 visitors.
-His biggest concert to date, it celebrated his 40-year career milestone.
+His biggest concert to date celebrated his 40-year career milestone.

 Personal life

 At the outbreak of the Bosnian War, Čolić moved to Belgrade, and has lived there ever since.
-He holds a degree in economics from the University of Sarajevo. Čolić is married to wife Aleksandra Aleksić, and has two daughters.
+He graduated from the School of Economics and Business at the University of Sarajevo.
+He is married to Aleksandra Aleksić and has two daughters.